 Cargill Cotton Limited is a limited liability company incorporated in England.
-The registered office is Velocity 1, Brooklands Drive, Weybridge, Surrey KT13 0SL.
+The registered office is Velocity V1, Brooklands Drive, Weybridge, Surrey, KT13 0SL.

-These financial statements were prepared in accordance with Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland ("FRS 102") as issued in August 2014.
-The amendments to FRS 102 issued in July 2015 and effective immediately have been applied.
+These financial statements were prepared in accordance with Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland ("FRS 102").
 The presentation currency of these financial statements is sterling.
 All amounts in the financial statements have been rounded to the nearest £1,000.